Stern MBA Academic Policies and Procedures

 You may submit a written petition to the MBA Academic Policy Board via the online petition

 .
 To submit a petition, log-in with your Stern NetID and password.
-The MBA Academic Policy Board meets weekly to review petitions.
-MBA Academic Policy Board petitions are reviewed every Friday.
-Petitions received before 3:00 pm on Thursdays will be reviewed and a response will be sent by the following Monday.
+The MBA Academic Policy Board meets weekly to review petitions and responds to all petitions in a timely manner.

 Please be advised that board decisions are final and subsequent petitions to the same regard will not be reviewed unless new, compelling information is provided.
 An appeal of the board's decision may be made to the Vice Dean for MBA & Executive Programs